Advanced Heroquest Dungeon Explorer

 Portcullis

 A portcullis drops from the ceiling.
-The GM places the Portcullis tile in any doorway to this room (or across the room in any diagonal direction).
+The GM places the Portcullis tile in any doorway to this room (or across the room in any non-diagonal direction).
 All Heroes that attempt to lift it, add their Str to a D12 roll, the sum has to be ≥ 20.
 Each attempt takes 1 Exploration Turn.
 Heroes that are not lifting may roll underneath to the other side.
 These Heroes should then lift it for those left behind.

 Poison Dart